 A decision of the competition authority may be appealed within 30 days to the Federal Administrative Tribunal and ultimately to the Swiss Supreme Court.
 The duration of an appeal procedure varies, but may well exceed one year at each stage.

-In September 2014, the Competition Commission published an updated version of its communication dated 25 March 2009 regarding merger control (Merger Control Communication).
+On 28 February 2018, the Secretariat of the Competition Commission published an updated version of its communication dated 25 March 2009 on the notification and assessment practice regarding merger control (Merger Control Communication).

 The Merger Control Communication first clarifies the concept of 'effect' in the Swiss market in the case of a joint venture.
 Article 2 of the ACart provides that the Act 'applies to practices that have an effect in Switzerland'.
 Until the Merger Control Communication, the Competition Commission and the Swiss courts held that if the turnover thresholds of Article 9 ACart were reached, it should always be considered that there was an effect in the Swiss market.
 Thus, in the case of the creation of a joint venture with no activity in Switzerland but where the turnover thresholds were met by the parent companies, a notification was required (see, e.g., the Merial decision of the Swiss Supreme Court of 24 April 2001).
-However, in the Merger Control Communication, the Competition Commission takes a different approach: if the joint venture is not active in Switzerland (no activity or turnover in Switzerland - in particular no deliveries in Switzerland) and does not plan to be active in Switzerland in the future, then the creation of this joint venture does not have any effect in Switzerland and accordingly no notification is required, even if the turnover thresholds are met by the parent companies.
-In the Axel Springer/Ringier case (dated May 2010), Ringier AG and Axel Springer AG formed a joint venture in Switzerland, in which they concentrated all the printed and electronic media activities they had in eastern European countries.
-In the light of the criteria set out in the Merger Control Communication, the Competition Commission took the view that the joint venture was subject to Swiss merger control, since some of the entities concentrated in it had achieved a turnover in Switzerland in the year preceding the concentration, while others had made deliveries in Switzerland.
+However, in the Merger Control Communication, the Competition Commission takes a different approach: if the joint venture is not active in Switzerland (no activity or turnover in Switzerland - in particular no deliveries in Switzerland) and does not plan to be active in Switzerland and accordingly no notification is required, even if the turnover thresholds are met by the parent companies.
+In the Axel Springer/Ringier case (dated May 2010), Ringier AG and

+Axel Springer AG formed a joint venture in Switzerland, in which they concentrated all the printed and electronic media activities they had in eastern European countries.
+In light of the criteria set out in the Merger Control Communication, the Competition Commission took the view that the joint venture was subject to Swiss merger control, since some of the entities concentrated in it had achieved a turnover in Switzerland in the year preceding the concentration, while others had made deliveries in Switzerland.

 The second jurisdictional issue dealt with by the Merger Control Communication generalises the position taken by the Competition Commission in its Tamedia/PPSR (Edipresse) decision dated 17 September 2009.
-In this case, the deal was structured into three phases over a period of three years, with a shift from joint to sole control by

-Tamedia over that period.
+In this case, the deal was structured into three phases over a period of three years, with a shift from joint to sole control by Tamedia over that period.
 The Competition Commission decided that the deal could be regarded as a single concentration only if the three following conditions were met: